QuantEcon/lecture-python-intro/in-work/markov_chains.md

 You can try changing the initial distribution to confirm that the output is always close to 0.25, at least for the `P` matrix above.

 ### Using QuantEcon's Routines

-As discussed above, [QuantEcon.py](http://quantecon.org/quantecon-py) has routines for handling Markov chains, including simulation.
+[QuantEcon.py](http://quantecon.org/quantecon-py) has routines for handling Markov chains, including simulation.

-Here's an illustration using the same P as the preceding example
+Here's an illustration using the same $P$ as the preceding example

 ```{code-cell} python3
 from quantecon import MarkovChain